altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 'J_R::Got it.'
 *The cellar door flung open*
 ~Stone walls, and wooden doors, unmarked~
-'LX::Do we know which one?'
+'RX::Do we know which one?'
 ~Ada, our representative, was never down here~
-~We did not know what else was down here~
-~Lenny was wheezing through the mask, his old body not ready for such activity~ ~He had to use the handrail down the stairs, and we let the potential carry his weight~ ~Deep down, everyone was a potential to add to us~
+~We did not know what else was down here either~ ~Lenny was wheezing through the mask, his old body not ready for such activity~ ~He had to use the handrail down the stairs, and we let the potential carry his weight~ ~Deep down, everyone was a potential to add to us~